-The board shall attempt to add moneys to the capital projects fund regularly in such amounts as are available and appropriate to the district's needs as projected by the facilities master plan.
-Moneys in that fund which are not immediately needed shall be invested in those securities permitted by law which shall provide maximum return to the fund.
-In addition to those moneys, the board may consider non-voter approved debt within statutory limits and the board shall seek authority from district electors to issue bonds or levy a special capital improvements property tax assessment for school construction when specific projects are anticipated.
-The board shall also seek matching funds from the state board of education to the maximum extent available as well as any federal funds that may be available.
+The board will attempt to add moneys to the capital projects fund regularly in such amounts as are available and appropriate to the district's needs as projected by the facilities master plan.
+Moneys in that fund which are not immediately needed shall be invested in those securities permitted by law which will provide maximum return to the fund.
+In addition to those moneys, the board may consider non-voter approved debt within statutory limits and the board will seek authority from district electors to issue bonds or levy a special capital improvements property tax assessment for school construction when specific projects are anticipated.
+The board will also seek matching funds from the Superintendent of Public Instruction to the maximum extent available as well as any federal funds that may be available.

-If the board determines that there are insufficient moneys in the building fund for a construction project, the board chooses not to authorize an election for a capital levy, and the district's limit on bonded indebtedness has not been reached, the board shall authorize an election to seek the approval of voters to issue bonds in the amount needed for the project.
+If the board determines that there are insufficient moneys in the building fund for a construction project, the board does not authorize an election for a capital levy, and the district's limit on bonded indebtedness has not been reached, the board will authorize an election to seek the approval of voters to issue bonds in the amount needed for the project.

-The legal requirements for bond elections and subsequent issuance and redemption of bonds shall be met.
-The resolution adopted by the board calling for the bond election shall specify the purposes of the bond including the specific buildings to be constructed or remodeled and any other purposes authorized in RCW 28A.530.010.
-The board resolution shall also describe the specific purposes the board anticipates for using state financing assistance, if any.
-If circumstances alter the purposes for Walla Walla Public Schools which the board intends to use the state funds or those raised through the bond, the board shall conduct a public hearing to consider the circumstances and to receive public testimony.
-At a meeting subsequent to the public hearing the board may either amend its original resolution or adopt a new one describing the specific purposes for which the state and/or bond funds will be used.
+The legal requirements for bond elections and subsequent issuance and redemption of bonds will be met.
+The resolution adopted by the board calling for the bond election will specify the purposes of the bond, including the specific buildings to be constructed or remodeled and any other purposes authorized in RCW 28A.530.010, and a draft resolution will be presented to the board no less than 72 hours prior to consideration for board approval.
+The board resolution will also describe the specific purposes the board anticipates for using any state financing assistance, if any.
+If circumstances alter the purposes for which the board believes it is in the best interest of the district to use the state funds or those raised through the bond, the board will conduct a public hearing to consider the circumstances and to receive public testimony.
+At a meeting subsequent to the public hearing the board may either amend its original resolution or adopt a new one describing the specific purposes to which the state and/or bond funds will be put.

-Upon the sale of bonds duly authorized as prescribed by law, the pro ceeds shall be credited by the county treasurer to the appropriate fund of the district.
+Upon the sale of bonds duly authorized as prescribed by law, the proceeds will be credited by the county treasurer to the appropriate fund of the district.

-Notice of intent to apply for state school construction funds shall be submitted to the state board of education prior to submitting a bond proposal to district voters.
+Notice of intent to apply for state school construction funds shall be submitted to the Superintendent of Public Instruction prior to submitting a bond proposal to district voters.